M3L4NIN-H4CK3R/VENOM/README.md

 </table>

 ##### Note:
-This a paid tool only .you only get approved when you pay https://wa.me/+2349150557103.
+This a paid tool only you only get approved when you pay https://wa.me/+2349150557103.